NiklavsE/device-event-ingestion-svc/README.md

 - DDD layout: overkill for two protocols, but makes "where do I put protocol #3?" obvious.
 Service fights against Laravel which causes friction.
 - A single static API key is used for auth; a real credential provider can be plugged in later.
 - Rate limiting reaches into the request body for `imei`/`device_imei`, so new protocols may need their IMEI field plumbed in.
 - Database was used for queue backend.
-While redis-based one was evaluated, database approach was selected as the "good enough" approach for the task
+While redis-based one was evaluated, database approach was selected as the "good enough" approach for the task.
 - Device event filtering (`from`/`to`) accepts `YYYY-MM-DD` only, interpreted as UTC, with both bounds inclusive.
 - Domain layer model handling is a bit awkward (e.g. created vs persisted DeviceEvent entity), but further effort was skipped to not over-engineer the solution too much.